openedx/edx-platform/README.md

 See the [Frequently Asked Questions](https://github.com/edx/edx-platform/wiki/Frequently-Asked-Questions) for more usage tips.

-Access to django debugging & admin
+Django admin & debugging toolbar
 -----------------------------------

-You may create a CMS super-user with:
+You may create a CMS/LMS super-user with:

 ```
 $ rake django-admin["createsuperuser"]